 Postoperative transfusion would be appropriate for patients who need emergency surgery and for whom delaying surgery to transfuse preoperatively is unacceptable.
 It is not possible, from the available evidence, to conclude the optimal preoperative target hemoglobin level or HbS%.
-Using evidence from the RCT that compared conservative and aggressive preoperative transfusion policies, the panel acknowledges that in patients undergoing low- to moderate-risk surgery, with a pretransfusion hemoglobin level of less than 9 g/dL, the preoperative hemoglobin level is probably more important than the preoperative hemoglobin level of 9 to 11 g/dL.
+Using evidence from the RCT that compared conservative and aggressive preoperative transfusion policies, the panel acknowledges that in patients undergoing low- to moderate-risk surgery, with a pretransfusion hemoglobin level of less than 9 g/dL, the preoperative hemoglobin level is probably more important than the preoperative HbS%, and suggests that clinicians aim for a preoperative hemoglobin level of 9 to 11 g/dL.
 A low preoperative HbS% (<30% or <50%) is most likely to benefit patients with a very severe phenotype; for example, those with a history of stroke, recurrent ACS, or prior severe postoperative complications.